 Analytical Wizards secures Series A funding from Sopris Capital

-EDISON, N.J., Nov.
+EDISON, New Jersey, Nov.
 21, 2019 /PRNewswire/ -- Analytical Wizards, a New Jersey-based global healthcare analytics firm, has announced that it has secured Series A funding from Sopris Capital.

 Founded in 2015 Analytical Wizards leverages the power of AI/ML, technology, and domain expertise to provide solutions that drive value and accelerate business for clients in the pharmaceutical and biotech industries.
 The company has doubled its revenues every year since its inception in 2015.